ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS responder, the following ordered actions are performed on the EXTRA-TEXT
 field:

-1. If the DNS response is not received over an encrypted DNS channel, the requestor MUST NOT act upon data in the EXTRA-TEXT field, as there is no mechanism to verify the integrity of such data and it is vulnerable to modification by an on-path attacker.
+1. If the integrity of the DNS response is not guaranteed, the DNS client MUST NOT act upon data in the EXTRA-TEXT field, as the data is vulnerable to modification by an on-path attacker.
 An attacker can inject or modify a structured DNS error response in transit without detection, enabling fabrication of filtering information (e.g., misleading contact